PaciStardust/SimpleOscBot/Resources/CoreOsc/readme.md

 License
 -------

-SharpOSC is licensed under the MIT license.
+CoreOSC is licensed under the MIT license.

 See License.txt

 Using The Library
 -----------------

-To use the library add a reference to SharpOSC.dll in your .NET project.
-SharpOSC should now be available to use in your code under that namespace "SharpOSC".
+To use the library add a reference to CoreOSC.dll in your .NET project.
+CoreOSC should now be available to use in your code under that namespace "CoreOSC".

 Example: Sending a message
 --------------------------